iNavFlight/inav/docs/Betaflight 4.3 compatible OSD.md

 ### Can you replace glyph `X` with text `x description`?

 While it might technically be possible to replace some glyphs with text in multiple cells, it will introduce a lot of complexity in the OSD rendering and configuration for something we hope is a temporary workaround.

+### Does DJI support Canvas Mode?

+Actually, no. What DJI calls Canvas Mode is actually MSP DisplayPort and is a character based OSD.